AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 # Customize the Site Theme {#customize-the-site-theme}

-Learn how the theme is built, how to customize, and how to test using live AEM content.
+Learn how the site theme is built, how to customize, and how to test using live AEM content.

 >[!CAUTION]
 >